 Most home-use air compressors will be small enough to be moved around on wheels or carried around.
-If you have a home shop using pneumatic tools, a bigger sized stationary tank would provide a better air source.
-In the reciprocating piston design there is also the option of a single-stage or a two-stage model — the two-stage models would provide a more powerful air supply with a higher PSIG rating.
+If you have a home shop using pneumatic tools, a bigger-sized stationary tank will provide a better air source.
+In the reciprocating piston design, there is also the option of a single-stage or a two-stage model — the two-stage models would provide a more powerful air supply with a higher PSIG rating.

 An Air Compressor for Every Home Shop

 Anyone who has set up a shop at home will likely have a use for an air compressor.
 Whether you’re working with wood, outdoor power equipment, precision painting or your own vehicle, an air compressor will be there helping you get the job done.

 Air Compressors for Home Use